ssannejohansson/ReviewRoom/README.md

 What would implement next:

 - I would add input validation on the backend (e.g. reject reviews with a rating outside 1–5, or shows missing required fields) to make the API more robust.
-- I would extract the in-memory data store behind a proper repository interface so it could be swapped for a real database without touching the controllers.
 - I would add more granular error handling on the frontend so each view shows its own error message rather than sharing a single error element.
 - I would add a registration flow so new users can sign up directly in the app rather than relying on a pre-created demo account.
 - I would implement search and filtering on the shows list so users can find a specific show without scrolling through the entire grid.